 I love the sound of cicadas; for me it’s the sound of summer, of lazy hot days when lying in a hammock or by the pool is the only thing you want to do.
 It’s also a nostalgic sound conjuring up family holidays in Greece and Provence as a teenager and later my university years in Sydney.
-Now I’m lucky enough to live in “summer holiday land” it’s the sound that heralds the hot weather, the end of school and the beginning of the long summer holidays.
+Now I’m lucky enough to live in “summer holiday land” the singing cicadas of summer is sound that heralds the hot weather, the end of term and the beginning of the long school holidays.

 When I first moved to the south of France, in April 2007, I was surprised not to hear any of my favourite Provencal insects.
 I asked a local why there weren’t any and was told it was too early in the year; they started on the 24th of June.
 Deadpan, no hint of humour, the 24th it was!
 And I kid you not, I have heard the first one each year since on, or very close to, the 24th of June.
 Yesterday, when driving my son to his end of term music gala at 10.30 am we both shouted out “cigale” at the same time as we heard the familiar ssh ssh ssh ssh ssh.
 It was the 24th of June.

 Cicadas come out when the ground temperature reaches 22°c and although we’ve been having heat in the 30s for a couple of weeks I guess it takes time for the ground to warm up.
 They live off the sap of certain trees including oaks and pines of which we have a plentiful supply in the garden at Lou Messugo so we always have a resident few during the summer months.
 They sing during the hottest times of the day, often accompanying siesta time and can reach up to 120 decibels.